tjbuckley94/Archiving-and-logging-data/README.md

 Critical Analysis Question

 Why wouldn't you use the options -x and -c at the same time with tar?
- &emsp;&emsp;**-x is used to extract and write files for the archive </br>
+ &emsp;&emsp;<br>**-x is used to extract and write files for the archive </br>
- &emsp;&emsp;-c makes the name of the directory where the tar files will be placed.
+ &emsp;&emsp;<br>-c makes the name of the directory where the tar files will be placed.
 If you were to use these at the same time with tar this would create a conflict with the command line and cancel each other out.** </br>

 <h3>Step 2: Create, Manage, and Automate Cron Jobs</h3>